gunnarx/conference-box/README.md

 TODO:
 -----
-- Provide a directory shared with the host, used for example to share some documents on screen.
-(You can still do this up manually in VirtualBox after the VM is created, and mount the disk inside the VM)
+- Automate the setup of shared folder, used for example to share some documents on screen.
+NOTE: You can still do this up manually in VirtualBox after the VM is created, and mount the disk inside the VM.